-b.
-Interest on security deposit Rs.9.82 crore.

-- 7. In respect of disallowance under interest on security deposit, it is humbly submitted that: - (a) Hon'ble Commission has considered the actual interest disbursed to consumers in 2011-12 against the provision created for that year.
-The provision for 2011-12 has been created on the closing balance of security deposit in the previous year (ie as on 31.03.2011) by applying the bank rate prevailed as on that date.
-Hence the interest as per accounts denotes the provision created which is meant for disbursement during the succeeding year.
-Therefore these two figures are not comparable. - (b) Actual disbursement during 2011-12 has been made against the provision created for the year 2010-11.
+- a.
+Interest on Security Deposit Rs.
+55.59 crore. - 5.
+In respect of disallowance under interest on security deposit, it is humbly submitted that: - (a) Hon'ble Commission has considered the actual interest allowed to consumers in 2012-13 against the provision created for that year.
+The provision for 2012-13 has been created on the closing balance of security deposit in the previous year (ie as on 01.04.2012) by applying the bank interest prevailed as on that date.
+Hence the interest as per accounts denotes the provision created at the balance sheet date, which is meant for disbursement during the first quarter of the succeeding year.
+Therefore these two figures are not comparable.

+- (b) The actual disbursement made in 2012-13 has been made against the provision created for the year 2011-12.
 The software calculates the exact amount of interest payable to each and every consumer by applying bank rate while making payment.
 Therefore actual disbursement has to be compared with the provision for the previous year only. - (c) Interest was provided at bank rate at 6% till 2011-12, @8% for 2012-13, @8.50% for 2013-14 and 9 % for 2014-15 on the opening balance of security deposit in respective years.
-But the interest so provided in accounts has been credited to the consumers account in the first quarter of the next financial year only.
-This practice is being followed consistently in line with the provisions contained in Regulations 67 to 74 in Chapter 4 of the Supply Code.

-- (d) In short, as against the provision for security deposit for 2011-12 amounting to Rs.68.01 crore, and Rs.
-113.98 crore for 2012-13, subsequent actual disbursement during the respective succeeding years were Rs.58.49 crore and Rs.
-86.19 crore. - (e) Year wise break up of interest on security deposit provided in accounts at the year end and actual disbursement accounted during the year is furnished below illustrates the above fact.
+But the interest so provided in accounts has been credited to the consumers account in the first quarter of the ensuing financial year only.
+This practice is being followed consistently in line with the provisions contained in Regulation 67 to 74 in chapter 4 of the Supply Code. - (d) In short, as against the provision for security deposit for 2012-13 amounting to Rs.113.98 crore, disbursements had been in 2013-14 amounting to Rs.
+86.19 crore. - (e) Year wise break up of interest on security deposit provided in accounts and actually disbursed is furnished below: